 - Before operating the NVR, make sure you have properly installed hard drives and configured the storage volumes.
 Otherwise, you will not be able to operate some of the system's functionality. - 2.
-When you log in to the Live view or Playback interface to stream a live or recorded video, install the ActiveX plug-ins.
+When you log in to the Liveview or Playback interface to stream a live or recorded video, install the ActiveX plug-ins.
 If it does not prompt when you log in, install plug-ins when you try to playback a recorded video.
 You may then need to re-start the IE browser console.

 4-2.
-Graphical Layout and Screen Elements - Live v
+Graphical Layout and Screen Elements - Liveview

-Once you log in, the system defaults to the Live view page, which provides access to other configuration utilities, live view screen, and other functional panels.
+Once you log in, the system defaults to the Liveview page, which provides access to other configuration utilities, live view screen, and other functional panels.
 The screen elements are described as follows:

 Item Name Description 1 Live view Provides a glimpse of all cameras inserted into your configuration.
 2 Playback Provides access to camera recordings.
 3 Search Provides access to the Alarm search panel.
-4 Al Search Provides access to the AI metadata search panel.
-5 Device list All devices (cameras / video servers) that have been recruited into the configuration will be listed.
-6 Settings Provides access to system settings.
-7 View cell panel The video feeds from cameras will be placed into view cells.
-8 Storage Provides a glimpse of current storage usage.
-9 Notification System notifications including system events and alarm notifications.
-10 Login/Log out You can log out and log in again using another user role.
-11 Date & Time Displays date and time.
+4 Device list All devices (cameras / video servers) that have been recruited into the configuration will be listed.
+5 View cell panel The video feeds from cameras will be placed into view cells.
+6 Storage Provides a glimpse of current storage usage.
+7 Notification System notifications including system events and alarm notifications.
+8 Login/Log out You can log out and log in again using another user role.
+You can switch to the original interface from here, too.
+9 Date & Time Displays date and time.
 You can click to enter the date and time setting page.
-12 Control & Display pane When a view cell is selected, the camera-specific control (such as PTZ) and display options will be available here.
-13 Shrink / Expand You can display or hide the side panes.
-14 Layout Provides functions to extend, rotate, and redo the layout.
-15 Rotation mode Click to enter the Rotation mode.
+10 Control & Display pane When a view cell is selected, the camera-specific control (such as PTZ) and display options will be available here.
+11 Shrink / Expand You can display or hide the side panes.
+12 Layout Provides functions to extend, rotate, and redo the layout.
+13 Rotation mode Click to enter the Rotation mode.

-Item Name Description 16 Page changer Click to move to the other layout page when your live views are distributed over many pages.
-17 Full screen Enters the full screen with only the live views.
-18 Camera add/edit Add, edit, or remove connected cameras.
+Item Name Description 14 Page changer Cick to move to the other layout page when your live views are distributed over many pages.
+15 Full screen Enters the full screen with only the live views.